 Planting a garden this year?
 Here are some easy tips to make gardening with kids easy and fun!

-Gardening with preschoolers, especially in group daycare or preschool settings, can sometimes be a challenge but don’t let that stop you from doing it!
+Gardening with preschoolers, especially in group daycare or preschool settings, can sometimes be a challenge, but don’t let that stop you from doing it!
 There are simple ways for everyone to grow a successful garden, even if you aren’t a master gardener.
 Gardens provide amazing learning opportunities for kids.
-They learn about plants, bugs, patience and so much more, all from one simple garden.
+They learn about plants, bugs, patience, and so much more, all from one simple garden.

 Don’t forget to download our free garden observation journal below!